Getting StartedArchitecture OverviewExtension System Architecture

 Permission Enforcement

-// Rust - Permission Check Flow
+// Rust - Permission Check Flow (simplified)

-fn execute_sql(extension_id: &str, sql: &str) -> Result<...> {
+fn handle_db_request(extension_id: &str, sql: &str) -> Result<...> {

-let permission = permission_manager.check_permission(
+let permission = permission_manager.lookup(

 extension_id,